ishmayeck/node-ddate/Readme.md

 # node-ddate

-Utility to convert dates to the Discordian calendar.
+Utility to convert dates to the Discordian calendar. forked from ishmayeck/node-ddate.

+- y2k17 compliant
+!
+2100 on up seem to have issues though (math.floor?)

 ## Features
 - Blazing fast - no dependencies.
 - Can be require()d as a library
 - Almost 100% compatible with command-line usage of the ddate found in util-linux.